stpettersens/rust-clock/README.md

 # rust-clock
-Create a hh:mm:ss clock for the CLI from seconds or milliseconds in Rust.
+A hh:mm:ss clock for the CLI from seconds or milliseconds in Rust.